rdimartino/algorithms-hw/04/assignment4.md

 ## 4.

-Consider the following weighted graph G.:
+Consider the following weighted graph $G$.
 ![Graph G for problem 4](images/4/graph-G.png)

 ### a)